| Last Photo

 Served postwar in Reserve and Ready Reserve.
 First assigned to General Service Unit, 11th Marine Corps Reserve District, and then to 12th Marine Corps Reserve & Recruitment District, with military occupational specialties of Amphibian Truck Officer, Infantry Officer and, finally, Engineer Officer.

 Completed active duty Cold Weather Training, January 11-23, 1952.

 On June 24, 1952, named Executive Officer, 3rd Supply Company, Tucson Reserve, and served as member of Volunteer Training Unit (Guided Missile).

 Attained rank of Major on June 28, 1952.

 Became a member of the Retired Reserve on July 1, 1963, and retired from USMC on January 1, 1971.

 On November 20, 1998, inducted into Marine Corps Mustang Association, honoring officers rising from the enlisted ranks.

-During 1930s and 1940s, employed as construction worker and foreman in residential and commercial building; heavy equipment operator; special patrolman, Tucson Police Department; welder, steel structural designer, and superintendent for steel building company; firefighter and driver, Tucson Fire Department, 1946-1951.
+During 1930s and 1940s, employed as construction worker, heavy equipment operator, and foreman in residential and commercial building, Larmour Construction Company; special patrolman, Tucson Police Department; welder, steel structural designer, and superintendent, Austad Welding/Steel & Construction Company; firefighter and driver, Tucson Fire Department, 1946-1951.
 Held contractor's license in cast stone, ornamental plaster, concrete, and cement.

-Returned to the University of Arizona in 1951, and earned Bachelor of Science Degree in Civil Engineering in 1955.
+Returned to the University of Arizona in 1951, and earned Bachelor of Science Degree in Civil Engineering on May 25, 1955.